-A role model in Latin American city planning, this Cuban town offers a number of beautiful buildings and palaces.
+A role model in Latin American city planning, this Cuban town of Cienfuegos offers a number of beautiful buildings and palaces.

 UNESCO’s World Heritage Centre’s short description of site no. 1202: